 In the unfortunate situation where a ferry accident leads to fatalities, the loved ones of deceased ferry workers may also be able to claim compensation thanks to these federal laws governing the maritime industry.

-You, too, can get the money you are owed if you have the right person on your side guiding you and representing you if your claim goes to arbitration to trial in front of a jury or a judge.
+You, too, can get the money you are owed if you have the right person on your side to guide you and represent you if your claim goes to arbitration or trial in front of a jury or a judge.